imaging-atmospheric-radio-telescope/imaging_atmospheric_radio_telescope/README.md

 # Imaging Atmospheric Askaryan Telescope
 ![img](readme/example_event.gif)
-Exploring the detection of cosmic gamma-rays from ground using the radio-emission of showers.
+Exploring the detection of cosmic gamma rays from ground using the radio emission of air showers.

 ## Abstract
-The detection of cosmic gamma-rays with the atmospheric Cherenkov-method is limited to ~1000h of observation-time per year.
-An atmospheric method based on the radio-emission of showers might nine-fold this time because it can observe during the day.
-Here I investigate an imaging-radio-telescope that senses the radio-emission of showers.
-Its images look similar to those of Cherenkov-telescopes.
-I simulate the optics, not using ray-tracing, but wave-mechanics.
-Such an "Askaryan-telescope" can adopt electronics from Cherenkov-telescopes.
-Its mirrors can be made out of wire-mesh.
-The goal of this package is to explore the capabilities and practicality of such an Askaryan-telescope.
+The detection of cosmic gamma-rays with the atmospheric Cherenkov-method is limited to ~1000 hours of observation time per year.
+An atmospheric method based on the radio emission of air showers might nine-fold this time because it can observe during the day.
+Here I investigate an imaging radio telescope that senses the radio emission of air showers.
+Its images look similar to those of Cherenkov telescopes.
+I simulate the optics, not using ray tracing, but wave mechanics.
+Such an 'Askaryan telescope' can adopt electronics from Cherenkov telescopes.
+Its mirrors can be made out of wire mesh.
+The goal of this package is to explore the capabilities and practicality of such an Askaryan telescope.

 ## Install

-The python-package.
+The python package.

 ```bash
 pip install -e imaging_atmospheric_askaryan_telescope/
 ```

-Enter the python-package directory.
+Enter the python package directory.
 ```bash
 cd imaging_atmospheric_askaryan_telescope
 ```